prakhar1989/csds-material/README.md

 It may help to skip first few lines that contains html code, so that you process actual records.

-**note**: `lab3/wrangler` contains a modified python wrangler module, which you should use for this lab.
-This means that the python scripts that you export when using Data Wrangler should be run in the `lab3/` folder.
+**note**: `wrangler` contains a modified python wrangler module, which you should use for this lab.
+This means that the python scripts that you export when using Data Wrangler should be run in the `csds-material/` folder.

 #### Questions